gvaumour/gvaumour.github.io/resume.md

 ----

->  PhD Student on Computer Architecture, Compiler Python enthusiast and Free Software supporter
+>  PhD Student at CEA Saclay and INRIA Bordeaux
 ----

 Education